haiduc77/IE_SimpleTest/README.md

 # Deploy infrastructure and web application with SQL

   Scope of documentation is to enable yourself to deploy an Azure App Service infrastrcuture with Application plan, SQL database and also upload the code of your simple application from a .Zip file:
+  First make sure you will clone the entire repository structure and also the .github/workflow folder where the .yml action file stands
 # Parameters from the **appservicetemplate.parameters.json**:
 # Params that need an explicit value
 - applicationName = YOUR_APPLICATION_NAME